YaSuenag/cfa/README.md

 * -m method1,method2,...
  * Method filter.
  * CFA will pick up classes which include them in ConstantPool.
+* -s
+ * Short output.
+ * If this option is added, CFA will output class name and file path only.

 # License
 GNU General Public License v2